Download it here

-Future Cape Town has today released its formal Position Statement on Cape Town Stadium and the Green Point Urban Park in relation to the business plan and related proposals as part of the public participation process that ends on 31 March 2013.
+Future Cape Town in August 2013 released its formal Position Statement on Cape Town Stadium and the Green Point Urban Park in relation to the business plan and related proposals as part of the public participation process that ended on 31 March 2013.

 We believe that the outcome for the Stadium has the potential to affect all Capetonians and can set powerful precedents in the sphere of public engagement.

 Broadly speaking, Future Cape Town is in favour of a mixed-use development model strategy for the Stadium and the Urban Park, as per one of the business models outlined in the business plan.
 This strategy would involve the City of Cape Town engaging with public/private partnership and municipal entities in operating the Stadium and Park, which would translate into a lower financial risk and greater flexibility to foster a climate of commercialisation.

 To implement this, there has to be a relaxation of the zoning of land of the Record of Decision of 2009, but Future Cape Town also argues for maintaining the accessibility, both physical and emotional, of the Stadium precinct, and the importance of communicating with the public in realising this.

 Residents and interested and affected parties may submit their comments and recommendations from today, 12 November 2016 until 12 December 2016, using one of the following platforms:

 - Via fax to 086 202 8751